-Datadog Network Performance Monitoring (NPM) now automatically detects and tags the AWS-managed endpoints in your network, providing an unprecedented view into your applications’ communication with the managed cloud services they depend on, like S3 buckets, Elastic Load Balancers, RDS databases, ElastiCache data stores, and Kinesis streams.
-This makes it easier to correlate health and performance metrics from your first- and third-party services and identify the source of communication issues between these crucial dependencies.
+Datadog Network Performance Monitoring (NPM) now automatically detects and tags AWS- and GCP-managed endpoints in your network.
+With NPM, you can monitor network traffic to your AWS services as well as API calls made to your key GCP dependencies, providing an unprecedented view into your applications’ communication with the managed cloud services they depend on, like Amazon S3 and RDS, Google Cloud DNS, Google Cloud BigQuery, Amazon ElastiCache, and more.
+This makes it easier to correlate relevant telemetry from your first- and third-party services to identify the source of communication issues.
 In this post, we’ll highlight how to leverage cloud service autodetection in NPM to:

 - Visualize your cloud architecture and pinpoint latency in communication across managed services

 - Monitor cloud service health using integration metrics

 - Assess the effect of poor managed database performance on your app health